 Beverly Morgan-Welch was appointed Senior Deputy Director for External Affairs at The Museum of Modern Art in 2021.
 She directs the Museum’s global strategic vision for development and fundraising, special programming and events, membership, marketing and creative strategy, and communications and public affairs.

-Beverly has served as executive director of the Greater Hartford Arts Council, providing critical financial and organizational resources to support the arts and cultural sector, and helping people connect with the arts in their community.
+Morgan-Welch has served as executive director of the Greater Hartford Arts Council, providing critical financial and organizational resources to support the arts and cultural sector, and helping people connect with the arts in their community.
 As Director of Development at the Wadsworth Atheneum, she secured a collection of some 7,000 objects and started a museum within a museum, the Amistad Center for Art & Culture.
-Beverly also previously held the positions of manager of community relations at Raytheon and Connecticut Mutual Life Insurance Company, and Assistant Dean of Admission at Amherst College.
+Morgan-Welch also previously held the positions of manager of community relations at Raytheon and Connecticut Mutual Life Insurance Company, and Assistant Dean of Admission at Amherst College.

-In 2007 and 2011, Morgan-Welch co-chaired the Inaugurations of Massachusetts’ Governor Deval Patrick and served on Transition Committees for former Governors Paul Cellucci and Jane Swift (1999–2000).
+In 2007 and 2011, Morgan-Welch co-chaired the inaugurations of Massachusetts Governor Deval Patrick and served on transition committees for former governors Paul Cellucci and Jane Swift (1999–2000).

 A graduate of Smith College, her most recent awards include the Smith Medal (2009), an Honorary Doctorate for Public Service from Suffolk University (2014), the President’s Distinguished Service Award from Bunker Hill Community College (2014), and awards from Roxbury Community College (2014), the Massachusetts Cultural Council (2015), and the Museum of African American History (2015).